 Troubleshooting Tips

 We have tried to keep the design of this system simple and reliable with quick deployment being the prime consideration.
 The individual connectors are not labeled because there is really only one way to hook the system up.
-If you find another way, please let us know!

 Transmitter